-This 18-month partnership will see the Science Museum Group contribute to and improve content on Wikipedia.
+This two year partnership will see the Science Museum Group contribute to and improve content on Wikipedia.

 A multi-partner international initiative, bringing together cultural organisations, policy makers, academics, professional bodies, support agencies, and communities of practice, to build digitally confident museums.